Jameskirwa/A-minute-pitch/README.md

 ## Technology Used

-- Python Flask mini framework<br>
+- Python Flask mini framework
-- Git version control<br>
+- Git version control
-- Heroku: host live site<br>
+- Heroku: host live site
 - Git: version control

 ## Behaviour Driven Development (BDD)

-- Users can view the pitches on the index page of the application.<br>
+- Users can view the pitches on the index page of the application.
-- Users can view various pitches  and vote on the pitch they liked by giving it an upvote or down vote<br>
+- Users can view various pitches  and vote on the pitch they liked by giving it an upvote or down vote
-- Users can post pitches and view them on their profiles <br>
+- Users can post pitches and view them on their profiles
 - Users can comment on a pitch